Miksel90/SemesterProject2/README.md

 ## Acknowledgments

-I would like to thank my peers for constant feedback and help with javascript logic, and a special thanks to Hans AKA Spookyrumble for always lending a hand when i was stuck.
+I would like to thank my peers for constant feedback and help with javascript logic, and a special thanks to Hans AKA Spookyrumble for always lending a hand when I asked for feedback.